 North Kensington's reputation as a bohemian haunt for fashionistas, media types and songwriters remains: Jimi Hendrix wrote Purple Haze at 167 Westbourne Grove, which was then painted purple.
 As such, "the area attracts a lot of people moving out from Kensington and Holland Park looking for a bit more house for their money.
 There are a lot of people in the arts and media living here, but it is becoming increasingly popular with people from the City too."

-There are good tube links into the City including Ladbroke Grove on the Circle Line, access to Paddington Station, and the Heathrow Express just a short walk away.
+There are good Tube links into the City including Ladbroke Grove on the Circle line, access to Paddington station, and the Heathrow Express just a short walk away.
 North Kensington also offers a wide range of shops, boutiques, bars and fine restaurants, as well as parks and open spaces.
-Notting Hill Carnival, which was started by a social worker in 1965, is of course one of the area's best known events.
+Notting Hill Carnival, which was started by a social worker in 1965, is of course one of the area's best-known events.

 The best local schools, according to the Good Schools Guide, include Bassett House School, Thomas Jones Primary School and Notting Hill Preparatory School.
-"Barlby Primary is also an excellent local state school," adds George.
+"Barlby Primary is also an excellent local state school," adds Jay.

 Well-known residents of North Kensington have included David and Samantha Cameron, actor Joss Ackland, Sabrina Guinness, former girlfriend of Prince Charles, and Jade Jagger, who originally founded her now acclaimed jewellery store in the area.